NVIDIA/earth2studio/docs/userguide/features/datasources.md

 ```

 :::{note}
-While not a requirement, build in remote data sources offer local caching when fetching
+While not a requirement, built in remote data sources offer local caching when fetching
 data which is stored in the Earth2Studio cache.
 See {ref}`configuration_userguide` for
 details on how to customize this location.
 :::